sreeprasad/cache_debouncing/README.md

 chmod +x ./postgres-init/*.sh
 ```

-start the docker to run the 2 postgres databases
+start the docker to run the postgres databases and redis cache

 ```shell
 docker-compose up --build